Kurento/kurento/source/Developer_and_Programmer_Guide.rst

     import com.kurento.kmf.media.RecorderEndpoint;

     @WebRtcContentService(path = "/myWebRtcService")
-    public class MyWebRtpService extends WebRtcContentHandler{
+    public class MyWebRtpService extends WebRtcContentHandler {

         @Override
         public void onContentRequest(WebRtcContentSession contentSession)throws Exception {

-                   contentSession.start(webRtcEndpoint);
+                   contentSession.start("file:///fileToSend.webm", "file:///fileToRecord.webm");
         }
     }

 *RTP* and *WebRTC* are bidirectional protocols that can send and receive at the same time.
-For that reason method start requires both: *source* and *sink* elements.
-The input/ouput stream configuration for a given connection can be known thanks to methods ``getVideoConstraints()`` and ``getAudioConstraints()``, that returns one of following values:
+For that reason, ``start`` method requires
+both: *source* and *sink* elements.

+In the previous example, the received media from the client will be recorded into ``fileToRecord.webm`` and the media to deliver to the client is read from ``fileToSend.webm``.
+The start method it not limited to read from files and write to files.
+More complex media pipelines can be created with Media API as we will see in the following sections of this document.

+The client starting the communication with the server specifies some constraints for media direction in the negotiating phase.
+The handler can access to this constraints individually for video and audio streams with methods :java:meth:`SdpContentSession.getVideoConstraints()` and :java:meth:`SdpContentSession.getAudioConstraints()`.
+These methods return one of the following values:

 -  **SENDONLY**: *KMS* delivers media to remote peer and does not receive.